 Resetting your phone or computer will introduce some unintended consequences.
 So the first thing you want to do is turn off your source device, then turn it back on and reconnect to your earbuds.

 As mentioned above, unpairing and then re-pairing your earbuds from the source device may resolve the issue.
+This would also be a good time to “forget” the earbuds from other devices that have recently been connected (your laptop, your roommate’s phone, etc.).

 While a hard reset of your source device may resolve an issue with earbuds, it will delete a lot of important settings from your phone or computer.
 You only want to try this as a last resort.